-Team Go Rocket is back for December, and this time Giovanni has captured the Legendary bird Zapdos.
-By completing the Special Research A Challenging Development, you can defeat Giovanni, rescue Shadow Zapdos, and Purify the Legendary Electric-type.
+Team Go Rocket brought another Special Research line for December, and this time Giovanni had captured the Legendary bird Zapdos.
+Zapdos is safe now, but if you haven't completed A Challenging Development, you still can with this guide.

 What is Team Go Rocket anyway?

 Based on the original antagonists of Pokémon, Team Rocket is an infamous criminal organization led by Giovanni.
 The group seeks to steal valuable Pokémon and force those Pokémon to further Giovanni's endeavors.
 In Pokémon Go, the group is much the same, known as Team Go Rocket.
 Basically, they're the bad guys who've been missing from the game since day one.
 They're here now, and once a month, you can complete a Special Research to take on their leader, Giovanni and potentially rescue a Legendary Shadow Pokémon from him.

 Can I start right away?